ibm-granite/granite-tsfm/notebooks/hfdemo/tinytimemixer/full_benchmarking/gift_leaderboard/README.md

 TTM r2 models have been used in this evaluation.
 See the [model card](https://huggingface.co/ibm-granite/granite-timeseries-ttm-r2) here.

 ## Results
+We show the normalized forecasting metrics below (normalized by seasonal naive scores as done in the GIFT-Eval leaderboard).

 | dataset                          |   MASE |   sMAPE |   NRMSE |    ND |   CRPS |   Finetune time (s) |
 |:---------------------------------|-------:|--------:|--------:|------:|-------:|--------------------:|
 | bitbrains_fast_storage/5T/long   |  0.824 |   1.668 |   0.837 | 0.941 |  0.726 |            2202.97  |